What Size Dumpster Do I Need?

 Size Multipliers & Safety Buffer

 Projects are divided into 4 size tiers, each with a volume multiplier.
-The calculator then adds a 15% safety buffer to account for unexpected debris and variations in material density.
+A 15% safety buffer is then added to account for unexpected debris and variations in material density.

 Total Volume = Base Volume × Size Multiplier × 1.2 (safety buffer)